KxSystems/kx-vscode/README.md

 ### Unmanaged q session

 **Step 1**: Identify the remote location of a running process.
-The hostname and port will be required along with any authentication information
+The hostname and port will be required along with any authentication information.

 **Step 2**: Within the kdb VS Code extension, click *connect to kdb server*, or *Add new connection** from the *CONNECTIONS* context menu.